Natural Resource Governance Institute

 I pioneered our investment in open data projects, pushing RWI and the wider extractives transparency community to embrace the power of digital tools to make oil and mining data more available, easier to use and, most of all, easier to share between governments and citizens and between disconnected international organizations.

-We launched tools included two editions of the Resource Governance Index and the groundbreaking repository of contracts, ResourceContacts.org.
+We launched tools including two editions of the Resource Governance Index and the groundbreaking repository of contracts, ResourceContacts.org.
 Conceived during a conference of the Transparency and Accountability Initiative, the contracts repository has grown into the largest public collection of natural resource contracts online.

 Since 2013, I have continued to help guide the development of ResourceContracts.org as an NRGI advisor and consultant.
 From our first steps as a public voice and digital innovator, the organization has expanded its global advocacy for good governance, and stepped further forward as a proponent of experimentation and investment in open data.